MODELS2019-AURORA/AURORA/README.md

 	* [NORMALIZED_MM_REPRESENTATION](./DATASET/NORMALIZED_MM_REPRESENTATION): plain documents that represent metamodels;
 	* [TDMS](./DATASET/TDMS): TDMs are extracted from _NORMALIZE\_MM\_REPRESENTATION_.

-## Abbreviation
+## Acronym
 The name AURORA has a nice connotation.
-Aurora is northern lights where there are distinctive bands of moving, colorful lights, which somehow imply seperate metamodel categories.
+Aurora is northern lights where there are distinctive bands of moving, colorful lights, which somehow imply separate metamodel categories.
 Furthermore, in Italian aurora means "the light of a new day."

 ## Disclaimer